 Use of this site implies agreement in complying with the following:

-The information contained in this site or by any of the correspondences communicated to you by our support persons or McKenzie friends and coaches are provided for informational purposes only, and should not be construed as legal advice on any subject matter.
+The information contained in this site or by any of the correspondences communicated to you by our support persons or McKenzie friends and coaches or during our workshops or any documents provided are intended for informational purposes only, and should not be construed as legal advice on any subject matter.
 We accept no responsibility for the consequences of taking any information as an advice.
 None of FDSS support persons, McKenzie Friends, coaches or any of their associate could be liable for damage or financial loss independently caused.
 Also FDSS and their associates are not liable for any loss or dismissed court applications or costs orders arising from any information provided through any correspondences.

 The legal information and resources provided to our clients are available on the internet and in libraries.
 “FDSS and their associates assumes no responsibility or liability for any errors or omissions in the content of this site or any information provided to any of any persons.
 The information contained in this site is provided on an “as is” basis with no guarantees of completeness, accuracy, usefulness or timeliness.

 We do not provide legal advice in that (or any other) regard, and as a result we will not be liable to you or anyone else regarding any incorrect use of any form or advice

 The aim of the submitting your information to us by email or through the website is for us to understand your legal issues background and to gather information, we do not provide legal advice in response.